 What is the highest credit card limit?

-Examples of high-limit balance transfer cards
+Best high-limit balance transfer cards

 Watch out for the balance transfer fee

 This fee is added to your new balance, and you should make sure you’re saving enough in interest for it to be worth it.
-If you transfer $50,000 to a high-limit balance transfer card with a 3% fee, expect to see an extra $1,500 tacked on to your balance.
+If you transfer $50,000 to a high-limit balance transfer card with a 3 percent fee, for example, expect to see an extra $1,500 tacked on your new balance as you begin repayment.